 First– We worked diligently to eliminate toxins from our home and his personal care regimen that are detrimental to sperm health.
 These include phthalates, BPA, parabens, triclosan, pesticides, and nonstick pans (read all about the science behind these toxins and sperm health here and read about all our favorite non-toxic options here).
 In addition to overhauling our kitchen and housewares, we switched out his deodorant, shampoo, soap, and aftershave to non-toxic alternatives.
 My husband was great about this- sure he was a little bit overwhelmed at the cost of all these changes at first, but when I sent him the studies showing how all of these harm male fertility, he was sold.

 Second– We both totally overhauled our eating habits to an organic (i.e., pesticide-free), nutritious whole-foods-based diet.
 For hubby, this included eating male fertility superfoods like brazil nuts, pumpkin seeds, walnuts, and almonds, as well as plenty of leafy greens and amino-acid packed meat and dairy (unlike poor me who had to give up dairy!).
 He was fully on board with minimizing sugar and white carbs (pasta, rice, white bread, etc), limiting eating out, and eliminating processed foods.
 He even replaced his breakfast with a protein-dense male fertility optimizing superfood smoothie.
 He also supplemented his diet with some specific male fertility optimizing vitamins including cod liver oil, a men’s whole-foods based multivitamin, folate, zinc, and R-Lipoic Acid.
+Check out my post on selecting male fertility supplements.

 But not every part of changing the diet was easy!
 For him the hardest parts were reducing alcohol, caffeine, and eating healthy while traveling.
 Here’s how he did it: